divyanshukatiyar/IRDC-project/README.md

 ![mom](/images/masked_n2hp_mom.png)

 ### Deuterium fraction
-I have plotted the deuterium fraction against density and temperature and produced a linear fit for it.
+I have plotted the deuterium fraction against the total column density and dust temperature and produced a linear fit for it.
 ![deuterium fraction](/images/dfrac.png)